Snd-R/kurp/README.md

 upstream_url: "http://localhost:8080" # Komga or Kavita url
 allow_config_updates: false # exposes config get and update enpoints that allow runtime config updates
 upscale: true # enable upscaling
-upscale_tag: null # if not null will only upscale if book or series contains specified tag.
+upscale_tag: # if present will only upscale if book or series contains specified tag.
 Komga only
 size_threshold_enabled: true # enables content size check
 size_threshold: 500 # in KB. will not upscale if image size is bigger than specified size
 size_threshold_png: 1000 # in KB. will not upscale if image size is bigger than specified size.
 PNG only